-Proposals of security holders intended to be presented at the 2004 Annual Meeting of Stockholders under SEC Rule 14a-8 must be made in accordance with the Company's Bylaws, and must be received by the Company for inclusion in the proxy relating to that meeting (expected to be mailed in February 2004) no later than February 12, 2004.
+Nominations and proposals of security holders intended to be presented at the 2005 Annual Meeting of Stockholders under SEC Rule 14a-8 must be made in accordance with the Company's Bylaws and must be received by the Company for inclusion for the proxy relating to that meeting (expected to be mailed in April 2005) no later than February 11, 2005.

-Pursuant to the Company's Bylaws, for nominations of directors or other business to be brought before the meeting by a stockholder, a stockholder must give notice which must be delivered to the secretary of the Company not less than 90 nor more than 120 days prior to the first anniversary of the preceding year's annual meeting (unless the meeting is more than 30 days prior to the anniversary of the preceding year's annual meeting, in which case the notice may be delivered not less than 90 nor more than 120 days prior to the meeting or no later than the 10th day following the day on which the public announcement of the date of the meeting is made), and the notice must otherwise be in compliance with, the Company's Bylaws.
-To comply with the Bylaws, such notice must be delivered to the secretary of the Company no earlier than January 13, 2004 and no later than February 12, 2004.
+Pursuant to the Company's Bylaws, for nominations of directors or other business to be brought before the meeting by a stockholder, a stockholder must give notice which must be delivered to the secretary of the Company not less than 90 nor more than 120 days prior to the first anniversary of the preceding year's annual meeting (unless the meeting is more than 30 days prior to the anniversary of the preceding year's annual meeting, in which case the notice may be delivered not less than 90 nor more than 120 days prior to the meeting or no later than the 10th day following the day on which the public announcement of the date of the meeting is made), and the notice must otherwise be in compliance with the Company's Bylaws.
+To comply with the Bylaws, such notice must be delivered to the secretary of the Company no earlier than January 12, 2005 and no later than February 11, 2005.